BSc/MSc Dissertation Projects

 I am happy to discuss how to streamline these into UG dissertation projects

+This is a Research project.
 Causal loop diagrams are qualitative tools used to illustrate and understand the relationships and feedback loops within complex systems without requiring numerical data.
-System dynamics diagrams, on the other hand, often incorporate quantitative elements, modelling system behaviour over time using stocks, flows, and differential equations to simulate and analyze system dynamics.
+System dynamics diagrams, on the other hand, often incorporate quantitative elements, modelling system behaviour over time using stocks, flows, and differential equations to simulate and analyse system dynamics.
 In this project we want to investigate, if we can use AI tools to translate qualitative diagrams into quantitative ones.
-If time allows, we could also look at using generative AI for creating causal loop diagrams in the first place.
-This projects requires someone proficient in Applied Data Science.
+This project requires someone with interest in Complex Systems Modelling.
+Good knowledge of Generative AI is a bonus.

-Project 2: Improving the 'Smarter Travel - Nottingham' Platform
+Project 1: Improving and Extending the 'Smarter Travel - Nottingham' Platform

 Back to Top